krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 ### Elastic Kubernetes Service, EKS <a id="EKS"></a>

 - use this when you need to standardize container orchestration across multiple environments using a managed Kubernetes implementation.
-- can have a hybrid deployment where you manage Kubernetes clusters and applications across hybrid environments like AWS and on-premises.
+- __can have a hybrid deployment__ where you manage Kubernetes clusters and applications across hybrid environments like AWS and on-premises.
 - Batch processing where you're using the Kubernetes Jobs API.
 - It can be used for machine learning use cases and web applications as well.
+- __EKS Anywhere__: Intended for __hybrid environments__.
+- __Cluster Federation__ / Multi-cluster Management.
+Use tools like Amazon EKS Connector, Rancher, or KubeFed to federate or manage on-prem clusters along with EKS.

 ECS versus EKS
 - So, both are all managed, highly available, highly scalable container platforms.